Icinga/icinga2-powershell-module/doc/10-Basic-Arguments.md

 ## -FlushApiDirectory (optional)

-In case the Icinga Agent will accept configuration from the parent Icinga 2 system, it will possibly write data to /var/lib/icinga2/api/* By setting this parameter to *$TRUE*, all content inside the api directory will be flushed once a change is detected by the module which requires a restart of the Icinga 2 Agent
+In case the Icinga Agent will accept configuration from the parent Icinga 2 system, it will possibly write data to /var/lib/icinga2/api/* By adding this parameter to your script call, all content inside the api directory will be flushed once a change is detected by the module which requires a restart of the Icinga 2 Agent